 Balance transfer credit cards allow you to save on interest by moving an existing balance from a high interest rate credit card to one with a lower rate.
 This is a great option for recent graduates who may have accrued credit card debt in college.
-Many balance transfer cards come with introductory offers such as zero percent APR for 12 or 18 months, and some credit card companies even waive the three to five percent balance transfer fee they charge to transfer your debt during this introductory period.
+Many balance transfer cards come with introductory offers such as 0% APR for 12 or 18 months, and some credit card companies even waive the 3% to 5% balance transfer fee they charge to transfer your debt during this introductory period.

 Balance transfer cards only work to your advantage if you pay off the transferred balance in full before the end of the intro period, so make sure you’re mindful about when you pay things off.

 Now that you’re familiar with some basic credit card terms, you’re ready to start looking at the various types of credit cards available to you.
 If you’re a recent high school or college graduate, or just a first time credit card user, your most likely credit card options will be either a student credit card or a secured credit card.

 Student credit cards